flyyufelix/flyyufelix.github.io/_posts/2017-10-24-distributional-bellman.md

 ![C51 Chart](/img/c51_chart.png){:width="500"}

 The first thing we notice is that C51 does work!
 A random agent can only get an average kill count of 1 by firing bullets randomly.
-In contrast, C51 was able to converge to a good policy pretty quickly and already reached an average 7 kills in the first 1000 episodes.
-Even though learning started to slow down after episode 1000, we still see a steady and monotonic improvement over rest of the 14,000 episodes.
+In contrast, C51 was able to converge to a good policy pretty quickly and already reached an average kills of 7 in the first 1000 episodes.
+Even though learning started to slow down after episode 1000, we still see a steady and monotonic improvement over the remaining 14,000 episodes.

-In addition to the performance chart, it is worthwhile to **visually inspect the value distributions** learned by C51 to get a deeper understanding of how C51 works.
+In addition to the performance chart, it is worthwhile to **visually inspect the value distributions** learned by C51 to gain a deeper understanding of how C51 works.
 <br />
 <br />